-NOTE 6.
+NOTE 7.
 RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; and errors and omissions for which the District carries commercial insurance.
-The District was created in January 2016 and purchased insurance effective June 28, 2016.
-The District has not significantly reduced insurance coverage or had settlements which exceeded coverage amounts through December 31, 2017.
+The District has not significantly reduced insurance coverage or had settlements which exceeded coverage amounts for the past three years.